Wals-Foundation/main-website-frontend/README.md

 ## Architecture and Decisions
 ### Breakpoint rendering
 All layouts and styles that are dependent on breakpoint are done server side and depend on viewportbreakpoint stored in a redux store in pagedata slice.

+### Server component to client
+Mark all pages as use client
+Move data fetch into useSWR